Birding

 Destination Activities and Services

-Inyo Craters Hiking Interpretive Photography Vista Viewing
+Inyo Craters Hiking Interpretive Photography Snowshoeing Vista Viewing

 How to get involved Local recreation resources Experiences and ratings Finding your way around the MLTS Trail System Projects